xcasadio/CasaEngineMonogame/README.md

 # CasaEngineMonogame
-Editor + game engine written in C# .Net 6 and WPF with MonoGame
+Editor + game engine written in C# .Net 6 and WPF with MonoGame.

+## Objective:
+I developed this engine with the aim of migrating all my game projects to the same engine.

+## Features
+* 2D
+  - Sprites
+  - Animations
+  - 2d Map
+* 3D
+  - Models
+  - Textures
+* Physics
+  - RigidBody

-3rd parties used:
+## 3rd parties
 * Physics : BulletSharp

-Platform tested:
-* Windows

-I developed this engine with the aim of migrating all my game projects to the same engine.